gilpanal/beatbytebot_api/README.md

 ##### G. Send audio file from web app
 Go to http://127.0.0.1:8080/testFileUploadForm and complete the form with the proper information:
 - Chat Id: the id of the channel or group.
 In exmaple: -455452954, -1001476711416
 - User info: produced by Telegram Login Widget.
+See Note 4 above.
 In example:
 >     {
 >	      "id": 12345678,
 >	      "first_name": "first_name",